What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 ROI Expectations and Calculation

-Setting realistic ROI expectations is crucial for automotive retailers.
+Setting realistic ROI expectations is crucial for automotive retailers to measure and optimize campaign performance.
 While the average cost per lead for auto parts and repair businesses is $27.94, your specific numbers will vary based on your product prices and margins.
 (Source: Promodo)

 To calculate your target cost per acquisition (CPA), use this formula: